What we are looking for in an Olin applicant

-Due to the impact of COVID-19, we are temporarily suspending our standardized test requirement for the 2020-21 application cycle (for Fall 2021 enrollment).
-Please read more about application-related changes on our Important Updates and Changes for the 2020-21 Admission Cycle FAQs
+Due to ongoing challenges surrounding access to testing, we are extending the temporary suspension of our testing requirement for the 2021-22 application cycle (for Fall 2022 enrollment).
+Please read more about application-related changes on our Important Updates and Changes for the 2021-22 Admission Cycle FAQs

 Calculus & Physics

 A strong foundation in calculus and physics is necessary to be successful in the Olin curriculum, and is therefore a requirement for admission.
 If you plan to apply to Olin, you should make sure that you are on track to complete courses in calculus and physics by the time you finish high school.
 (It’s OK if you are taking them during your senior year; many students do!)